-The occurrence of any one or more of the following events or the existence of any one or more of the following conditions constitutes an event of default under the bond indentures:
+The occurrence of any one or more of the following events or the existence of any one or more of the following conditions constitutes an event of default under the bond indenture:

 - i.
-Failure to deposit with the trustee all pledged revenue as required by the indenture. - ii.
-The District fails to pay the principal of, premium if any, or interest on the 2019 Senior Bonds when due, past the first principal or interest payment date occurring after the first mill levy certification by the District. - iii.
-The District defaults in the performance of any of its material covenants in the bond resolution.
+The District fails or refuses to impose the required mill levy or subordinate required mill levy or to apply the pledged revenue or subordinate pledged revenue as required by the indenture. - ii.
+The District fails to pay the principal of, premium if any, or interest on the Series 2019A Bonds when due, past the first principal or interest payment date occurring after the first mill levy certification by the District. - iii.
+The District defaults in the performance or observance of any other of the covenants, agreements, or conditions on the part of the District in the indentures or the bond resolutions, and fails to remedy the same after notice thereof. - iv.
+The District files a petition under the federal bankruptcy laws or other applicable bankruptcy laws seeking to adjust the obligation represented by the Series 2019 Bonds.